 The experienced Chicago personal injury lawyers at Staver Accident Injury Lawyers, P.C. will assist you in determining the best course of action for recovery.
 We can help evaluate your case, complete required paperwork, and navigate the legal process on your behalf so that you can focus on healing from your injuries.
 Staver Accident Injury Lawyers, P.C. does not charge any service fees unless we win your case.

+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 In the past, we have successfully fought on behalf of victims of DUI, reckless driving, and speeding violations.
 Their claim settlements provided valuable resources and peace of mind.
 Staver Accident Injury Lawyers, P.C. is committed to representing car accident victims from all walks of life.
 Please contact our office today at (312) 236-2900 for a free consultation, and we will be happy to discuss your legal options.